CS 457 / 557 -- Computer Graphics Shaders

 Academic Dishonesty

 You are expected to do your own work.
 Helping each other, with explanations or clarifications, is OK.
 Sharing code with each other or copying code from someone else's archive site (e.g., github), however, is considered cheating.
-Anyone caught cheating will fail this class, and the matter will be turned over to the Dean's Office.
+Anyone caught cheating will receive a score of 0 for that assignment, and the matter will be turned over to the Dean of Engineering's Office.

 Students With Disabilities